-Drew Jensen- Chair: (703) 432-8231; andrew.jensen@usmc.mil Matt Aylward- Co-Chair: (703) 784-6015; matthew.aylward@usmc.mil Curtis Blais- Co-Chair: (575) 652-3354; clblais@nps.navy.mil Brittlea Brown- Co-Chair: (703) 968-1137; brittlea.brown@gmail.com Dave Miller- Co-Chair: (703) 432-8342; david.m.miller7@usmc.mil Paul Nicholas- Advisor: (703) 784-0433; paul.nicholas@usmc.mil
+Brittlea Brown- Chair: (703) 968-1137; brittlea.brown@gmail.com Drew Jensen- Advisor: (703) 432-8231; andrew.jensen@usmc.mil Matt Aylward- Co-Chair: (703) 784-6015; matthew.aylward@usmc.mil Curtis Blais- Co-Chair: (575) 652-3354; clblais@nps.navy.mil Dave Miller- Co-Chair: (703) 432-8342; david.m.miller7@usmc.mil

-Modeling and Simulation encompasses a broad range of techniques employed by the military operations research community to answer questions about strategy, doctrine, force structure, and systems.
-WG-28 is well suited to support this year's theme "Pivoting on a Strong Foundation to a Bright Future."
-WG-28 presentations should highlight unique and innovative approaches to modeling and simulation development, application, and verification and validation as well as unique applications of simulation tools and techniques such as discrete event simulation, systems dynamics, agent based simulation, or any digital mechanism.
-Special emphasis should be placed on applications of modeling and simulation to new or unique aspects of national security problems, and providing quantitative results to decision-makers.
+Modeling and Simulation encompasses a broad range of techniques employed by the military operations research community to answer questions about strategy, doctrine, force structure, weapons, systems, and requirements.
 Our goal is to present a diverse mix of interesting analyses that cover a variety of operational issues and analytic techniques across the full spectrum of simulation.
-We seek papers that discuss the application of sound OR techniques from the joint strategic level down to system engineering level issues.
+We seek papers that discuss the application of sound simulation techniques from the joint strategic level down to system engineering level issues.
+WG-28 presentations should highlight unique and innovative approaches to simulation development, application, and verification and validation as well as unique applications of simulation tools and techniques such as discrete event simulation, systems dynamics, agent based simulation, or any digital mechanism.
+WG-28 presentations can support this year's theme "Supporting a Balanced Modern and Ready Nation" by placing emphasis on unique aspects of national security problems, and providing quantitative results to decision-makers.